Depending on the nature of information or issue being discussed, we typically communicate with parents through the following means:

 Parents are encouraged to liaise with the class teacher initially, outside teaching hours at a time mutually agreed.
 The next step would be to arrange a meeting with the relevant member of the senior leadership team, which can be arranged by calling the school office.
 Each Key Stage has a Co-ordinator which parents/carers may contact.
 These are:

-Should parents/carers wish to escalate the matter further, they would speak to the Headteacher, Mrs Emma Johnson, or the Deputy Headteacher, Mrs Sophie Keightley.
+Should parents/carers wish to escalate the matter further, they would speak to the Headteacher, Mrs Emma Johnson, or the Deputy Headteacher, Mrs Sophie Keightley or the Assistant Headteacher, Mrs Sarah Soley.

 We want to foster a community where people are treated with respect and courtesy.
-It is important that parents/carers do not approach a child other than their own about a concern.
-It is also important that parents do not usually try to address their concerns directly with other parents where those concerns relate to incidents between children that happen in the school.
-The school has a Parents/Carers/Childminders Code of Conduct and this available on the school website www.ravensheadcofeprimary.co.uk .
+It is important that parents/carers It is also important that parents do not usually try to address their concerns directly with other parents where those concerns relate to incidents between children that happen in the school.
+The school has a Parents/Carers/Childminders Code of Conduct and this available on this website under the Key Information, Policies section.

 We are happy to meet with parents to discuss and try to resolve concerns.
 However, raised voices, aggression, unnecessarily accusatory language, swearing, or threatening behaviour towards staff, pupils or other parents/carers will result in termination of the meeting/or in removal from the premises.
 In serious cases the police may be called.